flynx/object.js/README.md

 	}
 }
 ```
+- pretty but misleading syntax,
-- `static` and instance definitions are mixed within the body,
+- `static` and instance definitions are not ordered,
 - `.attr` is copied to every instance

 </td>